Upper Skagit Indian Tribe: Early colonial period

-The first Europeans to record their encounter the with the predecessors of the Upper Skagit were the crew of José María Narváez and the Santa Saturnina around 1791.
+The first Europeans to record their encounter with the predecessors of the Upper Skagit were the crew of José María Narváez and the Santa Saturnina around 1791.
 When they arrived in what they called the "Seno de Padilla" (Padilla Bay), they could see many people who were gathering shellfish, likely from a nearby Nuwhaha village which was located on the bay.
 Nearby, on Boundary Bay, they had met other peoples who they were surprised to find large amounts of European trade goods and even horses in their possession, with locals even saying that they had seen ships even larger pass by before, implying that there had been previous contact between the Indigenous peoples of the region and Europeans, albeit unrecorded.

 Padilla Bay was again visited by Europeans in June 1792, by George Vancouver.
 Once again they watched the people working in the bay, this time fishing from their canoes.
 There were several other periodic visits from Europeans into the region, although they never came inland enough to come into contact with the peoples of the Skagit River.
 Despite this, there were likely Upper Skagit who would have seen the European ships as they travelled outside their territory.

 After the establishment of forts Langley and Victoria in modern-day British Columbia, it was common for the Upper Skagit peoples to visit the forts to trade.
 It became tradition to visit one of the forts (usually Victoria) at least once during one's life.